tghastly/PYNQ-1/docs/source/overlays/overlay_design_methodology/python_api.rst

 Creating a Python API
 =========================

-The Python API is the user interface for the overlay.
-It exposes the programmable functionality, and allows the overlay to be used.
+The Python API is the user interface for the overlay, exposeing the programmable functionalityin the design.

 An API for a PYNQ overlay can consist of